 In Table 23 respondents in Policy Environment 5 were also asked if their respective institution had a policy in place which would specifically deny admissions to undocumented students.
 Table 23 also shows 14.4 % of institutions responded their institution had a policy which denied admissions to undocumented students.
 Institutions which responded their respective institution did not have such a policy were 76 %.
 Institutions which did not know if their institution had such a policy in place were 9.6%.
-Respondents not knowing if their respective state and institution had a policy which specifically denies admissions to undocumented students were 23.6% for the state question and 9.6% for the institutional question.
+Respondents not knowing if their respective state and institution had a policy which specifically denies admissions to undocumented students undocumented students and 9.6% for the institutional question.